Little Mix's Jesy Nelson: What You Need To Know From Age, Net Worth And Boyfriend

 How much is Jesy Nelson worth?

-The Little Mix ladies have had HUGE success since winning The X Factor in 2011 meaning they had a combined net worth of £12million in 2015.
-It’s thought this figure has surged in the three years since.
+The Little Mix ladies have had HUGE success since winning The X Factor in 2011 and a whole range of successful endorsement deals, from their make-up line LMX, to 'Simple' skincare and dry shampoo, and they've climbed up the UK celebrity rich list to 6th place.

-That divided by four means Jesy is worth more than £3million.
+As of 2015 it was said the girls had a combined net worth of £12million in 2015, but they now have a combined fortune of £48 million- a whopping £12million each.
 Not bad at all.

 (PIC:Jesy Nelson/Instagram)